leechangkyu/Clustering/README.md

 # Clustering
-clustering method for Ephys &amp; morphology data
+This folder is to host clustering method/feature/result  for Ephys and morphology data